eveporcello/repo-to-presentation/README.md

 ### Why I Chose This Demonstration

-I’ve been teaching and speaking in tech for years, and I know that it's hard to get started with a presentation plan.
+I’ve been teaching and speaking in tech for 15 years, and I know that it's hard to get started crafting a presentation.
 I've also seen developers struggle with uncertainty about presentations which can prevent them from presenting at all.
 I think that sharing your work is an important part of doing the work, and a tool that can instantly go from “here’s a repo” to “here’s a full plan” felt useful for all sorts of technical demo scenarios.

 ## Local Setup Instructions